|

 struggling); "The prisoner writhed in discomfort"; "The

-form; "bend the rod"; "twist the dough into a braid"; "the
+"bend the rod"; "twist the dough into a braid"; "the strong

-3: turn in the opposite direction; "twist a wire"
+3: turn in the opposite direction; "twist one's head"

 4: form into a spiral shape; "The cord is all twisted" [syn:

-5: form into twists; "Twist the bacon around the sausage"
+5: form into twists; "Twist the strips of dough"

-from where it originates; "wrench a window off its
+where it originates; "wrench a window off its hinges";

-hinges"; "wrench oneself free from somebody's grip"; "a
+"wrench oneself free from somebody's grip"; "a deep sigh was

-in order to mislead or deceive [syn: {twist around},
+in order to mislead or deceive; "Don't twist my words" [syn:

 wrestler twisted his shoulder"; "the hikers sprained their